sureshvenkatesan/jas_helm_install/README.md

 coalesce.go:298: warning: cannot overwrite table with non table for artifactory.postgresql.metrics.extraEnvVars (map[]) coalesce.go:237: warning: skipped value for rabbitmq.initContainers: Not a table.
 ```
+It is coming from Postgresql and Rabbitmq charts and it does not affect the installation.

 ##### Issue2: How to fix the "<$MY_HELM_RELEASE>-pre-upgrade-check pre-upgrade hooks failed" error ?
+At one time I got this error but did not get this issue in next 2 attempts .
+SO we can ignore this issue.
 After sometime when the helm command exits it may fail with below error:
 ```
 Error: UPGRADE FAILED: pre-upgrade hooks failed: 1 error occurred: